 So it seems science needs to adjust, and find ways to connect with those who study systems in context, not primarily in abstraction.
 Now there could be an open door and path to each finding the other more useful, like comparing results.
 Today we have a world in exestintal crisis, and need to tip the balance the right way.

-new a “People’s Systems Science” starts from the universal way people to learn about the systems of life, from experience.
+The new possibility of a “People’s Systems Science” starts from the universal way people to learn about the systems of life, from experience.
 A hidden major asset for that is that we all learn language and don’t realize that nearly all words come from ancient ways of referring to the systems of life that matter to us.

 The systems of life also seem to be the ones we get in the most trouble with.
 Science has also been less able to study them because of the mismatch in variety between the nature of living systems and rules.
 So the opportunity is to find how to connect the honest experience of systems we learn from and the honest roots of natural language lasting for thousands of years because of the reliable deep meanings found attached to words (and their syllables) that have proved useful for so very long.